 You can buy different painkillers, including paracetamol and some NSAIDs (eg, ibuprofen, aspirin and naproxen).
 However, weaker opioids, such as codeine, are only available to buy in combination with paracetamol or ibuprofen.
 The dose of codeine in these combination tablets is lower than the doses your doctor can prescribe for you.
 It is only possible to buy a few days' supply of the weaker opioid combination tablets.
 If you need to take these for more than three days then you will need to discuss this with your doctor or pharmacist.

-You need a prescription for weaker opioids that are not in combination with paracetamol, most NSAIDs (for example, indometacin, or diclofenac), as well as stronger opioids (for example, morphine, diamorphine and tramadol).
+You need a prescription for weaker opioids that are not in combination with paracetamol - most NSAIDs (for example, indometacin, or diclofenac), as well as stronger opioids (for example, morphine, diamorphine and tramadol) and opioid patches.

 Who cannot take painkillers?